 Hopefully, however, you are convinced of the value—or necessity!—of a high quality legal professional liability insurance policy for your firm or solo practice.
 Mistakes happen, and unhappy clients will bring frivolous actions.
 Moreover, before engaging legal counsel, many clients require their attorneys buy malpractice insurance so they have recourse in case the practice fails in its representation.

 By crafting a policy that meets your particular requirements, you can protect yourself against catastrophic loss in the event that (against all your plans and efforts) you do commit some form of legal malpractice.
 Coverage also protects you against the cost of defending nuisance lawsuits that have no legal merits, but which could nevertheless cripple your firm.

 Balsiger Insurance is ready to handle your professional liability insurance requirements.
-Contact us for coverage in any of the following locations: Nevada, Florida, Tennessee, Utah, Idaho, Washington, Oregon, California, Arizona, Georgia, Colorado, Minnesota, Missouri, North Dakota, Pennsylvania, Ohio, Illinois, Texas, and North Carolina.
+Contact us for coverage in any of the following locations: Nevada, Florida, Tennessee, Utah, Idaho, Washington, Oregon, California, Arizona, Georgia, Colorado, Minnesota, Missouri, North Dakota, Pennsylvania, Ohio, Illinois, Wisconsin, Texas, and North Carolina.